cibernox/cibernox.github.io/source/_posts/2016-04-12-tricks-for-build-composable-components-part-1.markdown

 ```
 {% endraw %}

-With this little macro people wrapping your components can carelessly forward all options
+With this little macro people wrapping your component can carelessly forward all options
-to the internal component with the peace of mind that default values are safe.
+to the it with the peace of mind that default values are safe even if the user doesn't fill
+all the blanks.

-There is still two downsides with this.
+There is still two downsides with this idea.

 The first one is that this is preventing the user to pass `undefined` to override a default value.
 I'd
-argue that this is not a big problem since usually `null` can be used for the same purpose, although I
+argue that this is not a big problem because usually `null` can be used for the same purpose, although I
 imagine there is some edge case where `undefined` is a perfectly valid value.
 I just haven't found one yet.

 The second is that while it saves the component composing yours from having to know every